-Data packet vs. Data stream based communications model image source, image sink, status, or control type service transport client command set supported
+--Data packet vs. Data stream based communications model image source, image sink, status, or control type service transport client command set supported ???

 Each unique combination of the above information represents a unique service provided by the device and is identified as a separate Unit within the device.
 Zero or more instances of a unit may exist within the device at any given time.
 All instances of a unit have identical functionality.
 Each instance of a unit is uniquely identified by a logical unit number assigned during login.
 LUNs are assigned upon successful login in numerically ascending order beginning with zero.
+The Unit Directory shall not enumerate each LUN which may be supported.

-A login request of a LUN which is already assigned shall return a response code of (4) access denied.
+Notes: aA login request of a LUN which is already assigned shall return a response code of (4) access denied.
 A login request of a LUN which is unassigned, but unsuccessful due to resources shall return a response code of (8) Resource unavailable.